opnfv/qtip/docs/userguide/_01-compute.rst

 RAMSpeed
 ^^^^^^^^

-RAMSpeed is used to measune a machine's memory perfomace.
+RAMSpeed is used to measure a machine's memory perfomace.
 The problem(array)size is large enough to ensure Cache Misses so that the main machine memory is used.
 INTmem and FLOATmem benchmarks are executed in 4 different scenarios: